 Preventing the Dreaded 3 am Wake-Up

 To stop yourself from waking up in the night, you need to figure out what is causing it.
 For example, stop drinking fluids before bed if you wake up to use the restroom.
 If noises outside your home wake you up, try earplugs or using a white noise machine.
 If it is medication or a health condition, you should speak to your doctor.
 Finally, if you wake up in fight-or-flight, reduce stress before bed.
-For example, try spending time on your meditation pillow and doing some deep breathing exercises.
+For example, try spending time on your meditation cushion and doing some deep breathing exercises.

 You should also keep the temperature of your room low.
 Not only will this help you fall asleep, but it will also help you stay asleep.
 For most people, their core temperature will stop dropping around 2 to 3 am and then begin to rise.
 However, if your room and bedding are too warm, it will cause your temperature to rise faster and wake you up.